Skip to main content

 Course Overview

-Would you love to become a highly proficient linguist while at the same time developing an understanding of how language works?
-As the science of language, linguistics studies everything to do with language, including how language is structured, how it develops in children, the ways in which it reflects society and culture, how it defines individuals and groups, and how it changes over time.
+• You will also gain a basic understanding of linguistics as the scientific study of language including how language is structured, how it develops in children, the ways in which it reflects society and culture, how it defines individuals and groups and how it changes over time.

 Discover the career opportunities available by taking Linguistics and Language (French, German, Italian, Japanese, Korean, Spanish) (Certificate of Higher Education) (CertHE).